Viki-coding/ADHD-Self-Assessment/README.md

  - As a GP user I need a relatively quick assessment tool to ascertain whether or not my patient may or may not have ADHD.
  - As a GP user I want to see the patients score to give me an idea if they have mild symptoms or more significant symptoms.
  - As a  GP user I want to be able to make informed decisions so I can help my patient be referred to the correct healthcare professional.
- - As a user at home, I want to assess if I have ADHD, as I find it hard to contentrate and finish tasks, I want to be more informed so that I can seek appropriate healthcare advice.
+ - As a user at home, I want to assess if I have ADHD, as I find it hard to concentrate and finish tasks, I want to be more informed so that I can seek appropriate healthcare advice.
- - As a parent at home, I think my 17 year old son may have ADHD, the waiting list for assessment is very long, I would like a quick and straight forward test to assess if he may have it before he sits his state exams so that we can get access to the most appriatote treatment and services.
+ - As a parent at home, I think my 17 year old son may have ADHD, the waiting list for assessment is very long, I would like a quick and straight forward test to assess if he may have it before he sits his state exams so that we can get access to the most appropriate treatment and services.
 - As a user at home, my son/daughter has just been diagnosed with ADHD, I think I may also suffer and would like to check before seeking more formal diagnosis.

 <h2>Design Choices</h2>

 **Layout:**
-The questions and content are laid out logically and clearly to allow ituitve interaction while giveing user feedback.
-It is clear to see which question is being displayed and the users reponse is displayed under that question.
+The questions and content are laid out logically and clearly to allow intuitive interaction while giving user feedback.
+It is clear to see which question is being displayed and the users response is displayed under that question.

 At the start of our project we created a Flowchart.
 The flowchart shows the flow of the program and indicates the decisions the user needs to make in order to take them to the next step.
 The flowchart indicates the loops used to manage error handlings such as invalid value inputs.

-The use of lines in the program helps to distinguish the beginning of the program, between the various quesions and also distinguished the results section at the end of the page.
+The use of lines in the program helps to distinguish the beginning of the program, between the various questions and also distinguished the results section at the end of the page.

 <h2>Flow Chart:</h2>